A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Data analyses

 \section{Data analyses}

-In this section, we present the results of one of the many simulation studies that were conducted and fit the proposed model to data obtained from the first Zika epidemic that took place in 2015 and 2016 in Rio de Janeiro.
+In this section, we present the results of a simulation study that was conducted to assess the performance of the proposed model.
+The results from fitting the proposed model to data obtained from the first Zika epidemic that took place between 2015 and 2016 in Rio de Janeiro are also shown.
 In both cases, we consider the two parametrisations of the proposed model, which correspond to the two prior specifications of the scaling mixture components described in section \ref{sec:kappas}.
+In the simulation study and in the data application, the proposed model is compared to Congdon's model \cite{Congdon}.
+Out of completeness, we also consider the two prior specifications for the $\kappa$'s for Congdon's model.
+Namely, Congdon's model is fitted with the $\kappa$'s following the original independent prior Gamma distributions (\ref{eq:Kappa_Congdon}), as well as with spatially structured $\kappa$'s (\ref{eq:kappa_logCAR}).

-First, in the simulation study, we generate data for the 160 districts of Rio de Janeiro and contaminate 10 areas.
-The goal is to check if our proposed model is able to identify these 10 generated outliers.
-We compare the performance of the two parametrisations of the proposed model to the one from Congdon\cite{Congdon}.
-Second, in the Zika data application, we compare the results of our proposed model to Congdon's as well as the BYM2\cite{BYM2} and Leroux\cite{Leroux} models.
+In the simulation study, we generated data for the 96 French departments and contaminate some areas.
+The goal is to check whether our proposed model is able to identify the generated outliers.
+Then, in the Zika data analysis in Rio de Janeiro, we compare the results of our proposed model to Congdon's as well as the BYM2 \cite{BYM2} and Leroux \cite{Leroux} models.
 We identify some potentially outlying districts which might be of interest to decision makers.